Mount Rinjani Trek

 As you climb over the ridges, you get to see an active volcano—the rarest of rare sights.
 Puffs of smoke spew out of the volcano as you trek past it.
 This is Mount Barujari, the active component of the volcano, sitting inside the crater of Mount Rinjani but away from the trail.

-Having said this, it is not an easy trek.
-The trek requires a good level of fitness and preparation for the climb.
+Having said this, it is not an easy trek at all.
+The trek requires a great deal of fitness and preparation for the climb.

-Doing a trek to Mt.
-Rinjani in Indonesia is like killing many birds with one stone.
+Trekking to Mt.
+Rinjani in Indonesia is like having many adventures on just one trek.

 First, Mt.
-Rinjani is on the island next to Bali.
+Rinjani is on the island called Lombok, right next to Bali.
 So you get all the stunning beach beauty of Bali without the maddening crowd.

 Mt Rinjani Trek Videos